spinnaker-hackathon/gardening/README.md

 ## Prizes, what prizes?!
 Contribute when you can!
 We'll reward Spinnaker Gardening Days contributors with two buckets of prizes:
 - **Individual Prizes:** When you register, all contributions you make during the Gardening Days (July 16-23) count towards your contributor points total.
 Earn points = Earn prizes.
-Contributions include:
+[Check out the full list of qualified contributions](https://spinnaker.io/community/gardening/what-to-hack/), including:
   - GitHub activity and contributions
   - Spinnaker tips or recent news items shared in OSS Slack
   - Codelab and training video run-throughs
   - Assisting in Spinnaker Slack answers
   - Assisting in Spinnaker StackOverflow answers
   - Documentation activities

 - **Team Challenge Prizes:** Teams in each challenge category will be awarded First and Runner Up team prize packages
   - Retrofit 500 Challenge - Fix the most commonly occurring 500 errors
   - Plugin Challenge - Work with Armory engineers to customize Spinnaker with a plugin
   - Automate Your SDLC Challenge - Share your Spinnaker with technical content
   - SIG Challenges - Bring your ideas to Special Session meetings of the Operations SIG, AWS SIG and more to join a SIG team

 ## What is this and why do I care?
 This is quickstart documentation for the Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is help you get started participating.